MorseMicro/camera-onvif-server/README.md

 ## Build and run

     make
-    ./camera-onvif-server --properties settings/camera-properties.xml --config settings/camera-configuration.xml
+    ./camera-onvif-server :my-ip: --properties settings/dummy/properties.xml --config settings/dummy/config.xml

+If you omit --properties/--config, they default to `./properties.xml` and `./config.xml`.

-We make a distinction between 'properties' (fixed attributes of the camera) and 'configuration' (things that can change via the ONVIF APIs at runtime).
+We make a distinction between _properties_ (fixed attributes of the camera) and _configuration_ (things that can change via the ONVIF APIs at runtime).
 Both of these are loaded from XML files (see settings/*.xml), but the configuration XML file is updated based on what the user does (e.g. sets new encoder configuration or creates a profile or ...).